fahimaltinordu/ILCoinWalletBot/README.md

 *  `pip3 install beautifulsoup4`
 *  `pip3 install python-telegram-bot --upgrade`

 * In order to run the tip-bot effectively, a Bitcoin-core based client is needed.
-For this git ilcoin-Core is used , but any major alternate crypto-currency client could easily be incorperated.
+For this git ILCoin-Core is used , but any major alternate crypto-currency client could easily be incorperated.

 ## Setup